 The Company applies the Basic Indicator Approach for calculating the amount of capital required for Operational Risk.
-As at 31 December 2015, the minimum capital requirements under this approach, based on the gross-income average of the last three years, amounted to USD 632 thousand.

-4.3 Market Risk
+Market Risk

-General
+Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates and equity prices will affect the Company's income or the value of its holdings of financial instruments.
 Market risk changes in line with fluctuations in market prices, such as foreign exchange rates, interest rates, equities and commodities prices.
-These market prices affect the Company's income indirectly as a result of the increase or decrease in the clients' activities, as well as the foreign exchange differences.
-The Table below shows the capital requirements for Market risk as at 31st December 2015:
+These market prices affect the Company's income or the value of its holdings of financial instruments.

+The Table below shows the capital requirements for Market risk as at 31st December 2018:

-Table 11: Minimum Capital Requirements for Market Risk
+Table 10: Minimum Capital Requirements for Market Risk

-Amounts as at 31 December 2015 Minimum Capital Requirement (\$ '000)
+Amounts as at 31 December 2018 Minimum Capital Requirement

+Market Risks (000° \$)

-Foreign Exchange Risk 176
+Foreign Exchange Risk 340

 Interest Rate Risk 0

-Commodity Risk 1
+Commodity Risk 178

-Equity Risk 1.747
+Equity Risk 210

-Total 1.924
+Total 728